mttschltz/kittythinks/content/food-security-resources.md

 When looking at the three biggest categories of food, meat, cereal and vegetables/fruit, we can see a loss in both production, distribution and consumption.
 Production includes the harvesting and storage of food.
 Food loss during harvest can happen through such simple means as a lack of technology or an affordable workforce to get the food off the fields, while inadequate storage can lead to pest infestation and mould.

+Countries with high food waste at the harvesting stage can be found chiefly in Latin America, most of Africa, and North America and Oceania.
+Meat is lost on the African continent, while fruit and vegetables are affected in the other regions.
+Note that most of those areas are hotter, which makes harvest windows smaller and storage more complicated.

 ¹_WFP Venezuela Food Security Assessment Main Findings | Data Collected between July and September 2019 - Venezuela (Bolivarian Republic of). (n.d.).
 In ReliefWeb. https://reliefweb.int/report/venezuela-bolivarian-republic/wfp-venezuela-food-security-assessment-main-findings-data_